Lakshmi1799/Devops-Jenkins-Project/README.md

 # [Devops-Jenkins-Project](https://github.com/Lakshmi1799/Devops-Jenkins-Project.git)

-> A devops jenkins project with the use of jenkins, ansible, kubernetes, tomcat, aws
+> A devops jenkins project with the use of jenkins, ansible, kubernetes, tomcat and aws .
-> Monolithic architechture is used in this project
+> Monolithic architechture is used in this project.

 ![image](https://github.com/user-attachments/assets/7a420473-2229-43f5-a6c8-25286ab45933)